leonlarsson/the-finals-api/README.md

 # THE FINALS API

-This API is currently just a wrapper around the official THE FINALS leaderboard API from Embark.
+This API provides leaderboard data from all leaderboards of [THE FINALS](https://www.reachthefinals.com/).

 ### Usage